37 Best Things To Do In Florence, Italy

 Palazzo Vecchio

-A fortress-palace and Romanesque in design, this is the town hall of the city.
-It was built at the end of the 1200s by Arnolfo di Cambio.
-Inside the great building there is a museum where you can enjoy fantastic sights of Florentine history and art, including the ruins of the Roman theatre in an archaeological crypt.
+Inside the great building, there is a museum where you can enjoy fantastic sights of Florentine history and art, including the ruins of the Roman theatre in an archaeological crypt.
 The palace also holds Donatello’s Judith and Michelangelo’s Victory.

-Make sure to also read my post How To Get Tickets To Palazzo Vecchio.
+Make sure also to read my post, How To Get Tickets To Palazzo Vecchio, for more detailed instructions and descriptions before your visit to Florence and Palazzo Vecchio.

 Arnolfo Tower